jimmy-xiaoke-shen/csci335/assignments/assignment1.md

 this class, you **DO NOT** need to pay the membership fee for this leetcode account as all the problems covered in our course will be unlocked problems.

 This is our first assignment.
 It will **NOT** be graded.
 If you submit it on time, you can get full credit.
-The due time is June 2, 23: 59 (late submission policy, pls check syllabus).
+The due time is June 2, 23: 59 (late submission policy, please check syllabus).

 You can use your favoriate programming language to solve the problem.
 Please include:
-- Your student id (using id instead of name to protect your privacy),
+- Your student id (using id instead of name to protect your privacy).
-- Time complexity and space complexity of your code,
+- Time complexity and space complexity of your code.
 - Add necessary comments on your code.